10 Professional Development Tips to Grow Your Business

 Creating a professional development plan with concrete goals can be a helpful way to plan your year.
 Start by thinking about where you are in your career and where you see your business going in the future.
 Write down your strengths and weaknesses and consider what type of challenges you’ve encountered in the past.

-Then, use this information to set a series of small, achievable goals that will help you overcome some of your weak points.
-For example, if staying organized is your weak point, you might set a goal of trying out a few different project management tools on your next project or look for a webinar or short project management course online.
+Then, use this information to set a series of small, achievable goals that will help address your weak points.
+For example, if staying organized is a weak point, you might set a goal of trying out a few different project management tools on your next project or look for a webinar or short project management course online.

 3. Attend a Networking Event

-Networking can be a helpful, if unexpected, way to grow professionally.
+Networking can be a helpful way to grow professionally.
 Talking to peers in your industry can lead to different perspectives and new insights.
 Plus, making connections and building relationships may also lead to new work down the line or a partnership.
 Look for professional events through local companies, business associations, or social media groups you are a part of.

-One-on-one networking online is another option if you don’t want to attend an event.
+One-on-one networking online is another option if you can’t or don’t want to attend live events.
 Connect with people at companies you are interested in, or with people who work in your industry.
 Keeping in touch with former clients and following up with them from time to time can also be a useful way to maintain a good relationship and possibly get a referral for new work.

 How to Get the Most Out of Networking Events (In Person or Virtual)